How to draw a gryphon

 We'll use the chest from the Bald Eagle, and the Lioness will loan us her rear end.
 Whew!

 To start off this very complicated drawing, you might want to do a little more Internet surfing and look at some sites with drawings of Gryphons.
-One especially nice one is at: http://gryphonguild.org/tome.html.
+People spell the word in a lot of creative ways, so be sure to search for griffin and griffon, too.

 At first I thought that it would be easiest to get all the parts to work together if we draw the front and back half of our Gryphon on separate sheets of paper and then put the eagle half over the lion half, moving them around 'till we get something that looks reasonable.
 But I soon discovered that it is easiest to make the critter look real if the body, including front legs, of the lioness is sketched in first.
 I then used the basic sketch to change the front legs into eagle parts, and added the wings.